 Saranac Lake Islands

-- Address: 4468 State Route 3, Saranac Lake, NY 12983
+- Address: 4468 State Route 3, Saranac Lake, NY 12983 (directions below)

 - Campground Phone: (518) 891-2841

-- Regional Office Phone: (518) 897-1309
+- Regional Office Phone: (315) 866-6330

-Campground Map PDF File (386 KB)
+Campground Map PDF File (658 KB)

 The Lower Saranac Lake Islands provide miles and miles for boater recreation and direct access to four other lakes, through a set of locks which allow your vessel to be raised or lowered to the right water level.
 Coupled with the ability to camp on selected island sites, being able to fish for your dinner, after hours of water skiing might make you never want to leave.
 Due to limited parking, campers may be required to use municipal lots in the Saranac Lake Village.
 When parking at the State Bridge location, you must prominently display your permit or camping document.

 State Bridge Boat Launch Site - Route #3, leave Tupper Lake going east, approximately 17 miles.
 Located on right side of the road, sign provided at the entrance.

 From Saranac Lake, take Route #3, west approximately 6 miles.

 There are a number of golf courses and horseback riding facilities nearby.
 The state operated Adirondack Fish Hatchery is about nine miles distance.
 The Adirondack Visitor Interpretive Center, which is located on Route 30 about twelve miles west of the campground complex, is a nature center and visitor information center with tour and travel information.
 The nearby villages of Saranac Lake, Tupper Lake, and Lake Placid offer a good variety of restaurants, gift shops and shopping areas.
 Antique shops are scattered throughout the vicinity and area attractions are numerous.